Kenny Tete: Lyon

 On 10 July 2017, Tete was acquired by French side Lyon for a fee believed to be around €3m.
 Tete scored his first goal for Lyon in a 3–3 draw against Bordeaux in Ligue 1 play on 19 August 2017.

 In total, Tete would go on to make 82 appearances for the club in just over three years with Lyon, prominently featuring in their run to the semi-finals of the UEFA Champions League during the 2019–20 season.

 Fulham

 On 10 September 2020, Premier League club Fulham confirmed the signing of Tete from Lyon on a four-year deal with the option of a further year.
 He was given the number 2 shirt.
 Tete made his debut in a 1–0 win against Ipswich Town in the EFL Cup second round.
 He scored his first goal for Fulham in a 7–0 win at Reading on 11 January 2022.

 In Fulham's opening match of the 2022–23 Premier League season, Tete provided the assist for Aleksandar Mitrović's opening goal in a 2–2 home draw against Liverpool.
+On 1 July 2025, he extended his contract with the club until 2028.